 We introduced a framework for using the crowd as a middle-layer that allows intelligent ML systems to become better at interacting with, and understanding, large datasets.

-See: S.R.
+S.R.
 Gouravajhala, D. Koutra, W.S.
 Lasecki.
 Towards Crowd-Assisted Data Mining.
-In CHI Workshop on Human Centred Machine Learning (HCML 2016).
-San Jose, CA. 2016.
+In CHI Workshop on Human Centered Machine Learning (HCML 2016).
+San Jose, CA.

 Masters Degree Work